 Adobe - July 2017

 Flash has been with us for some 21 years and become the dominant platform for viewing multimedia content on the internet, but it’s not all been plain sailing.
-Security issues have been a regular bugbear, whilst resource usage has been another.
+Security issues have been a regular bugbear, with resource usage another.

 Apple have been openly critical of the software since 2010, but more recently browser suppliers such as Mozilla, Microsoft and Google have been making things that little bit more awkward for users by tweaking how the player runs within the browser.